 There are a few possible reasons your area of interest isn’t mapped.
 It is possible that your area of interest is outside of the scope of the Atlas, above 30degrees North or below 30degrees south latitude, or in deeper water.

 If your area is within the latitude and longitude bounds and within the depth abilities of the Atlas but is not mapped, your area of interest may have been too turbid, or otherwise obscured, for the mapping process.
 Try looking at the satellite imagery with data layers turned off to see if the reef area is turbid.
 You can also switch the satellite imagery to “Analytic Mosaic” - it can show what may have been obscuring your area of interest, because the analytical mosaic has been used for the actual mapping.

 In the type of satellite imagery currently being used for mapping, coral and the algal forms growing on reefs “look” highly similar and it is difficult to separate them, hence the combined class, especially at a regional scale mapping approach.
 The microscopic algae that lives inside the living coral has similar concentrations of chlorophyll-A that fleshy algae, growing on top of dead corals, has.
 This gives them similar spectral reflectance signatures, making them difficult, if not impossible, to differentiate with the technologies we are using for the Atlas project.
 We’re investigating routes to differentiate these in the future.

 Follow our step-by-step guide for data downloads.

-You can either draw a polygon around your country manually, or upload an EEZ boundary.
-To do this, download the EEZ boundary for the country you're interested in (we recommend Marine Ecoregions) as a KML or geojson.
+Alternatively, you can either draw a polygon around your country manually, or upload your country's maritime boundary.
+To do this, download the boundary for the country you're interested in (we recommend Marine Ecoregions ) as a KML or GeoJSON.
 After logging into your account on the Atlas, go to the “My Areas” section and find the “Upload” button.
 Upload your EEZ boundary file.
 You will see it form a polygon around the country.
 Save this area to “My Areas” then follow the steps to download the data from an area of interest.

 During the download process you have options of which data layers to include.
 You can opt for: